 \end{lem}

 In this sense, the modified Brill-Noether realizes the goal of reviving dead sections.
 The case of schemes not disjoint from $\theta$ will follow from the calculations of the next subsection.
-It is worth noting at this point that the normal bundle of $\lf{D}$, which features in the Intersection theory of the modifications $\be_\theta$, is easy to calculate.
+It is worth noting at this point that the normal bundle of $\lf{D}$, which features in the intersection theory of the modifications $\be_\theta$, is easy to calculate.
 First recall that by Faber's result in \cite{fab-alg}, the conormal bundle to $\del_\theta\to B$ is $\psi_\theta=_L\psi_\theta\otimes_R\psi_\theta$, i.e. the tensor product of the branch cotangents, and it follows easily that \eqspl{normal-1-var-eq}{ \check N_{\lx(\theta)/X}=\O(\lf{\theta})\otimes\psi_\theta } (compare the proof of Lemma \ref{conormal-sep-lem}).
 This can easily be extended to the Hilbert scheme.
 The formula uses the operation $[2]_*$ discussed in \S \ref{normal-bundles}.